vindict6/ZeusOnlyMode/README.md

 as well as utility and knife.

 To activate and deactivate the plugin, you must type css_zeus_mode 0 or 1 into the console.
-Stripped loadouts are saved to an internal database, and are then restored upon disablement of the plugin.
+Stripped loadouts are saved to an internal database, and are then restored upon disabling of the plugin.